techthehood/notes/servers/my server process/digitalOcean MERN setup.md

 ```
 > this location block connects to your pm2 express server.
 > there are 2 options available to you:
-1. comment out the entire section (example above) if you want to load a default static html page
+1. NOTE: comment out the entire section (example above) if you want to load a default static html page
 2. create a express server running on port 1027 or the domain name will show an error page

 ### Articles